samanthamoss87/thai_massage/README.md

 - When admin and user login from the same browser, the username from userdashboard vanishes if the superuser doesn't have a name
 - Custom 404 Page is not working properly
 - User doesn't get any email after booking a schedule due to smtp server error
-- Privacy Policy and Terms and conditions page is not working
+- Privacy Policy and Terms and conditions page is not working as awaiting content from the client
 - Automated git deployment is not working

 # Credits

 ## Acknowledgement
-- My joint business partner of Thai Siam Massage and Richard Lane helped me make the blueprint of the app
+- My father in law owns Thai Siam Massage and I was assisted with information regarding the business by his son (my husband) Richard Lane who helped me make the blueprint of the app

 # Contact
 - Please feel free to contact me at samantha.moss87@aol.com